DharmeshDas/Sales-Data-Analysis-and-Prediction/README.md

 ---

-4. Problem Statement
+3. Problem Statement:-
 Businesses generate huge amounts of sales data daily.
 However, without proper analysis, valuable insights remain hidden.
 Manual reporting is time-consuming and error-prone.
 A system that automates analysis and forecasting helps businesses make data-driven decisions efficiently.

 ---

-5. Proposed Solution
+4. Proposed Solution:-
 The proposed system automates the entire sales data workflow — from preprocessing and visualization to predictive modeling — using **Python** and **Streamlit**.
 It reads sales data, cleans and transforms it, performs **EDA (Exploratory Data Analysis)**, and applies machine learning algorithms to predict future sales trends.

 ---

-6. System Architecture
+5. System Architecture:-
 The system architecture consists of the following components:
 1. **Data Layer** – Contains raw sales data (e.g., `superstore.csv`).
 2. **Processing Layer** – Handles data cleaning, transformation, and preprocessing using `pandas` and `numpy`.